Keylessboi/chatGPT-ollama/README.md

 `requirements.txt` includes `fastapi`, `uvicorn`, `langchain`, and `chromadb` plus `langchain-community` and the new split packages `langchain-ollama` and `langchain-chroma` along with `python-multipart` for uploads.
+`ollama` is included to proxy the official API.

 ## Usage